flbrack/disease-modelling/README.md

 There are a number of other classes that extend this base class, with altered and new methods, and these are described in the file itself.

 There are a number of functions used to set up simulations located in this file.
 For example, the `create_SIR_population` function is used by the `AgentSIRModel.py` script to create an array of agents of the base class `Person`.

+# Conclusion

+There are many tunable options for the animations and it can be quite interesting to watch them unfold.
+I have set some reasonable default parameters, but it is worth playing around to see the different outcomes.
+The equation based models also have tunable parameters, and it is interesting to compare the resulting plots to the plots produced by the agent based models.
+I have optimised the simulations as best I could, but Python is not the quickest language, and while the animations run well usually, for some of the more complicated models, the frame rates can noticeably drop after 100 agents.
+On my personal website I have an [interactive version](https://flbrack.com/posts/2021-07-01-agent/#interactive-animation) of the simple SIR model, which is also fun to play around with.